Murder of Laken Riley

-On February 22, 2024, Laken Riley, a 22-year-old Augusta University nursing student, was attacked and murdered while she was jogging at the University of Georgia (UGA) in Athens, Georgia.
+On February 22, 2024, Laken Riley, a 22-year-old Augusta University nursing student, was attacked and murdered while she was jogging at the University of Georgia (UGA) in Athens, Georgia, United States.
 Her body was found in Oconee Forest Park near Lake Herrick; her death was caused by blunt force trauma and asphyxiation.
-The perpetrator, José Antonio Ibarra, is a 26-year-old Venezuelan man, who had entered the United States illegally.
+The perpetrator, José Antonio Ibarra, was a 26-year-old Venezuelan man who had entered the United States illegally.
 He was arrested by UGA police and charged with 10 counts, including felony murder, malice murder, false imprisonment, aggravated assault with intent to rape, and kidnapping.
 Ibarra was found guilty on all charges on November 20, 2024, and sentenced to life in prison without the possibility of parole.

-Riley's death made international news, generating extensive media attention.
-It sparked a debate over illegal immigration in the United States after U.S. Immigration and Customs Enforcement (ICE) confirmed Ibarra is not a U.S. citizen and was caught crossing the border but was released into the United States.
+Riley's death generated extensive media attention.
+It sparked a debate over illegal immigration in the United States after US Immigration and Customs Enforcement (ICE) confirmed Ibarra is not a US citizen and was caught crossing the border but was released into the United States.
 On March 7, 2024, the House of Representatives passed the Laken Riley Act, a bill that would require federal detention of illegal immigrants arrested for burglary or theft.
-It faced opposition in the then Democratic-controlled Senate and failed to come to a vote.
-The bill again passed the House of Representatives with bipartisan support on January 7, 2025 and an amended version passed the Senate on January 20 during the 119th Congress.
+It faced opposition in the then Democratic Party-controlled Senate and failed to come to a vote.
+The bill again passed the House of Representatives with bipartisan support on January 7, 2025, and an amended version passed the Senate on January 20 during the 119th Congress.
 It became the first bill signed into law by President Donald Trump in his second term.

 Victim

 Laken Hope Riley was born on January 10, 2002, in Marietta, Georgia, to Jason Riley and Allyson Phillips.
 She had three siblings.
 In 2020, she graduated from River Ridge High School where she was a member of the cross-country team.
+Riley's former cross-country running coach Keith Hooper described her as "a beautiful person, passionate about her health care studies and an unselfish teammate".
 Riley, who was 22 years old at the time of her death, was a nursing student at Augusta University in Athens, Georgia, and had previously attended the University of Georgia as an undergraduate.
 She was an active member of the Alpha Chi Omega sorority.